alienbrett/lazydep/README.md

 # lazydep

-Evaluates some set of functions, according to tome dependency graph structure
+Evaluates some set of functions, according to some dependency graph structure

 There's pretty much 1 function that is worth noting: